American Indian Cultural District #Indigenize Project

 Signs & Pole Banners

-Digital Stories Walking Tour
+Digital Stories & QR Code Walking Tour

 In partnership with SF Heritage and our sister organizations we will be documenting sites of cultural and historical significance to the American Indian community and using oral storytelling, dance, arts, and literature to tell the story of these sites.
 These documentation will then be transformed into a virtual platform accessed via a QR scan code and on Google Maps so visitors can easily navigate to these sites to learn more about our culture and history through an Indigenous lens.